-Column 1 Column 2 Column 3 - UDA assessable development Column 1 Exempt development UDA self-assessable development Column 3A Permissible development Column 3B Prohibited development n the Major centre zone Development specified in Schedule 1 If the land is not on the Environmental Management Register or Contaminated Land Register, material change of use where not involving building work (other than minor building work) for: Commercial uses (other than Car park) Community facility Educational establishment Emergency services Fast food premises Market Multiple residential Other residential Place of assembly Research and technology facility Shop Showroom Sport, recreation and entertainment Warehouse.
-Environmentally relevant activities complying with a code of environmental compliance made under the Environmental Protection Regulation 2008.
-Development not in accordance with an approved Plan of Development (PoD) and: 1. not mentioned in Columns 1, 2 or 3B or 2. not defined in Schedule 2.
+G1 Column 3 - UDA assessable development Column 1 Exempt development Column 2 UDA self-assessable development Column 3A Permissible development Column 3B Prohibited development In the Major centre zone An environmentally relevant activity if: a code of environmental compliance has been made for that activity under the Environmental Protection Regulation 2008, and the activity complies with that code.
+If the land is not on the Environmental Management Register or Contaminated Land Register: development specified in schedule 1 development for Home based business making a material change of use where complying with the parking rates in the planning scheme and not involving building work (other than minor building work) for: Nil.
+Reconfiguring a lot that is not mentioned in schedule 1 Making a material change of use if (i) the use is not defined in schedule 2, or (ii) the change of use is not mentioned in columns 1, 2, or 3B.
+Operational work or building work if the work is not mentioned in columns 1, 2, or 3B.
 Development for: 1.
 Extractive industry 2.
 High impact industry 3.
+Medium impact industry 4.
 Noxious and hazardous industry.